jacektrocinski/heroku-banano-boompow/README.md

 ## Receiving upstream commits

-The git remote for `bpow-main` should be https://github.com/BananoCoin/boompow/tree/master/client
+The git remote for `bpow-main` should be: https://github.com/BananoCoin/boompow/tree/master/client

 Get the latest changes to BoomPoW: